telerik/ajax-docs/controls/diagram/how-to/using-fontawesome-visual-templates.md

 The example below follows the scenario from the [Shapes Template]({%slug diagram/functionality/shape-templates%}).
 Basically, to have the FontAwesome icons you should:

-1. Include the FontAwesome style;
+1. Include the FontAwesome style.
-1. Use a TextBlock element in the desired shape's visual;
+1. Use a TextBlock element in the desired shape's visual.
-1. Modify it with the needed char code by setting it to the `text` property: `text: String.fromCharCode(0xf005)`;
+1. Modify it with the needed char code by setting it to the `text` property: `text: String.fromCharCode(0xf005)`.
-1. And set the `fontFamily` property to "FontAwesome": `fontFamily: "FontAwesome"`.
+1. Set the `fontFamily` property to "FontAwesome": `fontFamily: "FontAwesome"`.

 >caption Example 1: Integrating FontAwesome icons in Visual Templates.